fulldecent/structured-acceptance-test/Stat-Output.md

 ## Full specification

-FIXME: HOW TO KNOW WHICH FILES WERE CONSIDERED?

 The output is a collection of one **Identification** object and zero or more **Finding** objects which are formatted in [JSON](http://www.json.org/).
 Each object is [delimited by a new line](https://en.wikipedia.org/wiki/JSON_Streaming).

 A process MUST either produce output on STDOUT or save to a file.
 No output other than what is described in this specification is allowed.
 Note: a program MAY print additional information to STDERR; however, this specification provides no semantics for that additional information.